EMPOWER YOUR CHILD WITH KEY STRATEGIES FOR READING SUCCESS.

 Pre-reading

-• Making a Guess
+• Make a Smart Guess

 Level A